 - The right wine for each of these suggested pairings can make this party complete.
 From sparkling rose champagne or prosecco to sophisticated pinot noir and everything in between.
 Have fun with it.

 - At our Honey House, we sell honeycomb specifically for our customers who are looking for interesting ways to incorporate honey into their diet.
 Leaving the honeycomb whole is a great way to entertain guests.
-The comb is edible, guests simply cut off a slice of honeycomb and top the cheese and cracker.
+In addition, the comb is edible so your guests can simply cut off a slice of honeycomb and top the cheese and cracker.

 If you decide to try this fantastic recipe, be sure to take a photo and share them with us using #waxingkararecipes on Instagram.
 We love seeing your photos!